 Mindful Cannabis Usage: Developing a Healthy Relationship

 Mindful consumption is essential when using cannabis for mental health.
-This approach emphasizes intention, awareness, and responsible use patterns.
+This approach emphasises intention, awareness, and sustainable use patterns rather than reactive or habitual use.

-- Identify specific symptoms you’re addressing (anxiety, low mood, sleep issues)
+- Identify the specific symptoms you’re addressing — anxiety, low mood, sleep disruption

 - Set realistic expectations about what cannabis can and cannot do

-- Choose appropriate timing based on your daily schedule and responsibilities
+- Choose appropriate timing based on your responsibilities for the day

 Mindful Consumption Practices